ordinaryexperts/aws-marketplace-oe-patterns-drupal/DEPLOYMENTGUIDE.md

 ![Ordinary Experts Drupal Pattern Topology Diagram](oe_drupal_patterns_topology_diagram.png)

 Automatically configured to support auto-scaling through AWS Autoscaling Groups, our solution leverages an EFS file system to share user generated content between application servers.
-We support multiple availability zones using an RDS Aurora MySQL instance and Amazon's integrated options to distribute infrastructure.
+We support multiple availability zones using an RDS Aurora MySQL cluster and Amazon's integrated options to distribute infrastructure.
 Additionally, our solution includes a CodePipeline which actively monitors a deployment location on AWS S3 making continuous integration and deployment throughout your infrastructure easy.

 Optional configurations include the following: